 B2B marketplaces continue to evolve into “supermercados.”

-Forrester is predicting that 17% of the $13 trillion in B2B spend will flow to marketplaces by 2023.
+Seventeen percent of the $13 trillion in B2B spending will be flowing through online marketplaces by 2023, according to predictions by Forrester.
 That does not just mean the Amazon or AliBaba marketplaces, though they are part of the mix.
-Most of that B2B marketplace share will be comprised of big tech vendors like Microsoft, AWS, Google, Dell, Salesforce, or IBM.
+Most of that B2B marketplace share will be comprised of companies like Microsoft, AWS, IBM, Google, Dell, or Salesforce.

 For B2B sellers, these “super” marketplaces could end up creating a whole new set of tech jobs such as marketplace SEO, community managers, and ecosystem strategists.
 For niche brands and resellers, the opportunities for expanding the customer base within marketplaces used by both B2B and consumer shoppers are still there, and similar functions could be assigned to new or existing staff.